 Planning your course

-Questions and advice: If you have questions about your offer or enrolment, or anything about student services, contact the Stop 1 team for support.
-You could also try checking the FAQs on ask.unimelb to see if your question has already been answered.
+If you have any questions about your offer or enrolment, or anything about student services, contact Stop 1 team for support.
+You can also check out FAQs on ask.unimelb to see if your question has already been answered.

 For help with health, welfare, careers, IT support and more, the Student Services Directory will connect you with the right person.
 Remember that the university offers free psychology services for all students, which you can access at any time.